 How to Apply

 The Letter of Inquiry process for 2020 grants is currently open and the deadline is Tuesday October 1, 2019.
 The process for the Environmental Education fund begins by submitting a Letter of Inquiry through our Grant Portal to be reviewed by foundation staff and a board committee.
 A select number of organizations will be invited to submit full applications for funding consideration.
 It typically takes 5 months from the initial Letter of Inquiry deadline to the final decision being communicated.
 Environmental Education grants are made during our Q1 board meeting of each year.
-For 2019, these grants have already been made and the deadline for 2020 grant opportunities will be listed on September 9, 2020.
 If you have questions about the guidelines or the grantmaking process, please send an email to our Grants and Operations Manager.

 Jane’s Fellowship Program is a 15-month leadership development program that the Foundation operates.
 We are not currently accepting applications for the program.
 Please check back October 1st, 2019 for information on our next round of recruitment for Class 9 of the fellowship.